 Info for the irritable

-Although overripe bananas contain excess fructose, half a medium ripe banana (approx. 56g) is considered safe.
-When this loaf is divided into at least 12 slices, each slice contains less than 47g of banana (37g if you don’t use the banana on top), and is thus considered low in fructose.
+*Overripe bananas contain excess fructose.
+Half a medium ripe banana (approx. 56g) is considered safe in terms of fructose content.
+When this loaf is topped with the extra banana and divided into 12 slices, each slice coincidentally contains 56g of banana, and is thus considered low in fructose.
+If you’re highly sensitive to fructose, use 4 bananas (450g) instead and reduce the chia seeds to 4 tbs (40g).

 Can’t find buckwheat flour at your local store?
 You can use buckwheat grouts instead!
 Simply process them on high speed for one minute or until a fine flour is formed